DavidRaab/website/content/posts/2023-01-07-perl-regex-parsing-with-g-option.md

 ```

 In this case you will see `8901` three times.
 This is because the regex, like
-said above, runs completly to the end before returning.
-Or in other words give
+said above, runs completly to the end before returning
-the control to the `for` loop.
+control to the `for` loop.
 In this case you will only have access to the
 last match.
 And this was `8901`.

 Consider that using `if` or `while` is scalar context and it works a little bit